lamini-ai/lamini-ai.github.io/docs/python_library.md

 ## Input and output types

-First, you want to construct some data types: (1) input types as arguments into the LLM and (2) output types as return values from the LLM.
+First, you want to construct some data types: (1) input types as arguments into the LLM and (2) output types as return values from the LLMEngine.

 You can use the `Type` and `Context` classes in the library create them.